secgroundzero/warberry/README.md

 python setup.py install~~

-#### As DNSPYTHON is now in version 2.x and rely on python3, that cannot be used for warberry. to fix that issue it is needed to deploy older version via pip (1.16.0 - the latest with python2)
+#### As DNSPYTHON is now in version 2.x and it relies on python3, that cannot be used for warberry anymore. to fix that issue it is needed to deploy older version via pip (1.16.0 - the latest with python2)

 ```
 pip install dnspython==1.16.0